AaronLasseigne/active_interaction/README.md

   # ActiveRecord validations
   validates :email, format: EMAIL_REGEX

-  # The execute method is called only if the options validate.
+  # The execute method is called only if the inputs validate.
 It
   # does your business action.
 The return value will be stored in
   # `result`.
   def execute